odin-lang/odin-lang.org/content/docs/overview.md

 ```

 ## Constant declarations

-Constants are entities (symbols) which have an assigned value.
-The constant's value cannot be changed.
-The constant's value must be able to be evaluated at compile time:
+Constants are entities (symbols) with values evaluated at compile time.
+A constant's value cannot be changed.

 ```odin
 x :: "what" // constant `x` has the untyped string value "what"
 ```

 Constants can be explicitly typed like a variable declaration:

 ```odin
 y : int : 123
 z :: y + 7 // constant computations are possible